SPK1997/CPURaytracer/README.md

 ---

-## 🚀 Getting Started
+## Getting Started

 To run the raytracer locally:

 1. Clone this repository
 2. Open `index.html` in any modern browser
-3. Watch the magic of pixel-by-pixel ray tracing
+3. Watch the pixel-by-pixel ray tracing in action

 ---

-## 📌 Notes
+## Notes

-- This raytracer runs entirely on the **CPU** using `CanvasRenderingContext2D`
+- This raytracer runs entirely on the CPU using `CanvasRenderingContext2D`
-- No WebGL, no Three.js, no shaders
+- No WebGL, no Three.js, no shaders — just math and canvas

 ---

-## ✅ planned work
+## Planned Work

-- Add lighting
+- Add lighting (diffuse, specular)
-- Support multiple object types (planes, boxes)
+- Support multiple object types (planes, boxes, etc.)
 - Build a lightweight raytracer NPM package
-- Port math to WebAssembly for speed-up
+- Port math engine to WebAssembly for performance